akshaypt7/purifit_chatbot_rasa/data/nlu.md

 - Will the shower filter help in reducing hairfall?
 - Will the shower filter help in reducing dandruff?
 - Does this filtration benefit the skin?
-- What does your shower filter remove?
+- tell me about your shower filter
+- product details
+- product usage
+- I want to know about a product detail.....its about the shower fikter
+- What are the main benefits of using these shower filters?

 ## intent:how_do_i_know_it_works
 - how do i know the shower filter works.